 To do this, we built this site to meet the regulations.
 To make the site easy-to-access for people using a wide range of assistive technologies, we will make information available directly on web pages and we will phase out file formats such as pdfs and word documents.

 Our site includes printable booklets directly available on webpages which are designed to be easy-to-access for people using a wide range of devices and assistive technologies.
 To see an example, check out any of our statutory guidance for landlords.
-To print a booklet hit shift + p or select 'print' on your browser.
+You can print or save these in pdf format.
+You can see instructions on how to do this below.

 We'll make information available directly on web pages unless there’s a good reason we can't.
 And we will always offer alternative formats such as large print, easy-to-read, audio recording or braille.